 - your ability to understand sequences of patterns and relationships

-- Your potential strengths critical to succeed in line with ING Orange Code behaviours: your fit with the environment and if it will potentially enhance your performance
+The third test is about your potential strengths critical to succeed in line with ING Orange Code behaviours: your fit with the environment and if it will potentially enhance your performance.

 If you’ve passed the online assessment, we will invite you for an interview with a HR advisor and a current trainee.
 The results from the online assessment are used as the basis for the interview.
 We are looking for trainees who have specific competencies in line with the ING Orange Code, so our primary aim during the HR interview is to gain insight into your competencies.